 Elements of analysis Interpretation of award criteria for school education The relevance of the proposal to the objectives and priorities of the Action The proposal corresponds to the objectives and the format of the Action, as well as to the priorities of the field as described in Part B and Annex I of the Programme Guide.
 The application clearly falls within the scope of school education and addresses target group(s) relevant for this action, i.e. school staff.
 Staff mobility should particularly enhance the professional skills and competences of school staff, for example: improve their abilities to respond to individual learners' needs and to deal with their social, cultural and linguistic diversity; contribute to develop new and better teaching methods and innovative approaches to learning; improve the skills and competences of those managing and leading schools; promote the formal recognition of skills and competences acquired through professional development activities abroad; to be able to develop a European dimension in school education.
 The relevance of the proposal to the needs and objectives of the participating organisations and of the individual participants The proposal identifies and addresses clearly specified needs of the applicant school in terms of professional development of staff.
 It also describes how the project will be aligned with the profile of the school education staff who are to be selected.
-The extent to which the proposal is suitable for producing high-quality learning outcomes for participants The extent to which the proposal is suitable for reinforcing the capacities and international scope of the participating organisations The proposal explains the current or planned involvement of the sending school in other international activities and the place of the mobility project in this context.
+The extent to which the proposal is suitable for producing high-quality learning outcomes for participants The expected learning outcomes are clearly explained and in line with the identified needs of school education staff.
+The planned activities are likely to produce the envisaged learning outcomes.
+The extent to which the proposal is suitable for reinforcing the capacities and international scope of the participating organisations The proposal explains the current or planned involvement of the sending school in other international activities and the place of the mobility project in this context.
 The mobility project should ideally be a start, continuation or follow-up of other international activities.
 If the project includes partner organisations abroad, the proposal supports the sending school in strengthening its capacity and ability to successfully cooperate with international partners in the field of school education.
 The clarity, completeness and quality of all the phases of the project proposal (preparation, implementation of mobility activities, and follow-up) The proposal shows that all the phases of the project have been properly developed in order for the project to realise its objectives.
 It contains a clear and well-planned timetable.
 The sending school will ensure good preparation of the project implementation in cooperation with the receiving organisation and with the participants.
 The programme of activities is clearly defined, comprehensive and realistic.